mccarthy-m-g/michaelmccarthy/content/consulting/_index.md

   author:
   description: |
     If you have a problem that you want to use data science to answer, I would love to help you.
-I offer several consulting services to help you accomplish your goals at any point in your project lifecycle, including long and short term consulting work, private training, and drop-in consulting.
+I offer several consulting services to help you solve the problems you care about at any point in your project lifecycle, including long and short term consulting work, private training, and drop-in consulting.
 I value building new connections and would love to discuss opportunities to work with you.
 Let's get to know each other.
   text_link_label: contact
   text_link_url: /contact/